Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 So far, we've talked about historical simulations as analytical tools for researching history, and this will remain our focus in this lesson.
 However, simulations can also be <a href='https://programminghistorian.org/en/lessons/designing-a-timeline-tabletop-simulator'>didactic tools for interactive and immersive teaching</a>.
 They are sometimes a synonym for more static 3D reconstructions which are used to visualize past spaces,[^8] and they are themselves the subject of research.[^9]
 </div>

 Now that you have a general theoretical idea of historical simulations, we can dive into determining a good methodological approach for our case study.
 We want to model the interactions of individuals - people sending letters to each other.
-Thus, we need a modeling approach that emphasizes those one-on-one interactions: a so-called agent-based model.
+Thus, we need a modeling approach that emphasizes those one-on-one interactions: a so-called Agent-Based Model.

 ### 1.3: What is Agent-Based Modeling?

-Agent-based modeling (sometimes ABM for short) is a method which simulates the relations and interactions of individual entities (for example humans, organizations, items, etc.) with each other and with their environment.[^10]
+Agent-Based Modeling (sometimes ABM for short) is a method which simulates the relations and interactions of individual entities (for example humans, organizations, items, etc.) with each other and with their environment.[^10]

 Ideally, these interactions make some emergent patterns appear, meaning they are not prescribed by the researcher, but rather dynamically arise out of the system.
 In our case, for example, we actively *do not* want to prescribe how the letter network should look in the end.
 We would like to see what shapes emerge dynamically from the letter-sending rules we set up.
 If the shape differs wildly from what we observe in our historical data, we know we are probably way off with our hypotheses (or the way we formalized them).

-Agent-based models are especially suited to allow for those emergent processes to appear.
+Agent-Based Models are especially suited to allow for those emergent processes to appear.
 In general, emergent phenomena in human activity and behavior pose a number of questions that are of central interest for historians and often feature in debates among them, such as:
 - How and why did a society change?
 - Why did some states get the upper hand over others in some time frame?
 - How did some new technology or idea spread from one group of people to another?

 We must stress that these questions are structural, and are therefore different from questions we might have about specific individuals.
 In our case, for example, we would not be able to ask 'Why did Christiaan Huygens send this particular letter to Johannes Hevelius?, but rather 'Is there a reason behind the intellectual letter-sending pattern of that era?'

-As a simulation method, agent-based modeling offers the opportunity to formally and systematically pursue these structural kinds of questions by building and experimenting with a model of the pertaining case study.
+As a simulation method, Agent-Based Modeling offers the opportunity to formally and systematically pursue these structural kinds of questions by building and experimenting with a model of the pertaining case study.

 To summarize, the goal of this method is to link the emergent patterns and phenomena at the systemic macro-level with the individual micro-level behavior of interacting entities, the name-giving 'agents'.
 The focus is often on the patterns and underlying dynamics of history, rather than any unique case on its own.

 ### 1.4: Historical Context of Agent-Based Modeling

-The term 'agent-based modeling' was introduced during the 1990s, pioneered among others by political scientist Joshua M. Epstein and economist and social scientist Robert Axtell, who used the method to better understand social dynamics.[^14] Similar, individual-based simulation approaches have existed from at least the 1960s, though.
-Tim Gooding puts the origins of the agent-based modeling approach at 1933, when Enrico Fermi first used the so-called [Monte-Carlo Method](https://en.wikipedia.org/wiki/Monte_Carlo_method) - a statistical simulation approach - with mechanical computing machines to forecast and analyze results of physical experiments.[^15]
+The term 'Agent-Based Modeling' was introduced during the 1990s, pioneered among others by political scientist Joshua M. Epstein and economist and social scientist Robert Axtell, who used the method to better understand social dynamics.[^14] Similar, individual-based simulation approaches have existed from at least the 1960s, though.
+Tim Gooding puts the origins of the Agent-Based Modeling approach at 1933, when Enrico Fermi first used the so-called [Monte-Carlo Method](https://en.wikipedia.org/wiki/Monte_Carlo_method) - a statistical simulation approach - with mechanical computing machines to forecast and analyze results of physical experiments.[^15]

-In history, too, simulation approaches comparable to agent-based modeling were adopted rather early and were among the first digital methods applied in historical research.
+In history, too, simulation approaches comparable to Agent-Based Modeling were adopted rather early and were among the first digital methods applied in historical research.
 Some of the earlier historical simulation studies were even conducted by pioneering figures of the early Digital Humanities and Digital History, such as Michael Levison, who studied Polynesien voyages in the Pacific in the 1960s and 70s,[^11] or Peter Laslett from the Cambridge Group for the History of Population and Social Structure, who, together with anthropologist Eugene Hammel and computer scientist Kenneth W. Wachter, devised individual-based Monte-Carlo Simulations on household structures in early modern England, starting in 1971 and publishing a widely reviewed book on the project in 1978.[^12] Laslett later coined this simulative approach as 'experimental history', to underline the experimental and iterative nature of the process.[^13]

-Since then, a number of changes occurred that warrant a distinction between those efforts and newer, actual agent-based models.
+Since then, a number of changes occurred that warrant a distinction between those efforts and newer, actual Agent-Based Models.
 For one, changes in hardware, software and programming paradigms have greatly increased the performance and affordability of bigger, more complex models.
 Also, the epistemological framework of emergent properties in systems we described in [Section 1.2](#12-what-are-simulations) is heavily inspired by modern thinking on Complex Adaptive Systems.[^16] This itself has roots into the 1950s and before, but is mainly a product of recent scholarly activity (e.g. in the field of ecology, regarding natural and societal adaptations to climate change[^16b]).
-In newer agent-based modeling, the emphasis is on the principles of relevance of heterogeneous agents, processes of social learning, coupling of micro- and macro-level phenomena and on theory-agnosticism.
+In newer Agent-Based Modeling, the emphasis is on the principles of relevance of heterogeneous agents, processes of social learning, coupling of micro- and macro-level phenomena and on theory-agnosticism.

-Today, agent-based modeling and simulations in general are starting to appear more frequently in historical research, most notably in archaeology (e.g. in simulations of prehistoric settlement patterns[^16c] or in-depth methodological and epistemological discussions[^17]), but also in digital history (e.g., with simulations of different aspects of trade and production in ancient roman economies[^18]) and digital humanities (particularly in recent methodological discussions[^6]) contexts as well.
+Today, Agent-Based Modeling and simulations in general are starting to appear more frequently in historical research, most notably in archaeology (e.g. in simulations of prehistoric settlement patterns[^16c] or in-depth methodological and epistemological discussions[^17]), but also in digital history (e.g., with simulations of different aspects of trade and production in ancient roman economies[^18]) and digital humanities (particularly in recent methodological discussions[^6]) contexts as well.

-## Part 2: Programming Agent-based Models with Mesa
+## Part 2: Programming Agent-Based Models with Mesa

 In this section, we will start to actually implement a simple simulation model of early modern letter exchange using the Python package `mesa`.
 Before we start, we will reiterate our exact goals for this model, which will guide the building process.
 We then proceed to clarify some key concepts about Agent-Based Models which might be unclear to a beginner.